postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 > [__API reporting is available on Postman Enterprise and Business plans.__](https://www.postman.com/pricing)

-You can access reports on your APIs in the [Postman web dashboard](https://app.getpostman.com/dashboard).
+You can access reports on your APIs in [Postman dashboard](hhttps://postman.postman.co/reports/team).
 API reports visualize data on API activities including creation, collection execution, test runs, and more, providing insights on performance, troubleshooting, and SLA adherence, as well as team and organization metrics.

 To generate reports in Postman, first ensure you have carried out the following steps: